srware/wifi-manager/README.md

-# wifi-manager
+# WiFi Manager
-A console based WiFi Manager for Intel IoT platforms.
+A console based WiFi Manager for Intel IoT platforms which leverages the Connman DBus API.